bomonike/bomonike.github.io/ham-radio.md

 * 12 AWG is minimum for a 20 ampre circuit breakerx
 * 14 AWG limit circuit breaker to 15 ampres
 <br /><br />

-## Meteor Scatter

-Communications via meteor scatter occurs when radio waves are reflected back to Earth from the ionized atmosphere because meteorites are entering Earth's atmosphere and burning up on entry.
-The 6-meter, or 50 MHz, band is excellent for meteor scatter communications because of its wavelength.